Volume Two

 "…"

-Thinking back on it, she certainly gave off that kind of feeling with how she spoke.
+Thinking back on it, she certainly had given off that impression with how she'd spoken.

-"These people here are friends that I trust.
-If it weren't for them being here, I would be going as well."
+"These are friends I trust.
+If they weren't here, I would be going myself."

 "… Is that, so…?"